By David Amoruso for Gangsters Inc.

 Giovinco further plotted to profit from union investments by paying kickbacks to the union official and others, in exchange for a cut of future commissions.
 He also participated in the long-running extortion of a union president for annual tribute payments of more than $10,000, and sought a job at the union for the purpose of exerting control over the union official on the Genovese family’s behalf, and threatening to replace him if he didn’t comply.

-The charges of which Giovinco was found guilty carry a maximum potential sentence of 20 years in prison.
-He will be sentenced on March 11, 2020.
+The charges of which Giovinco was found guilty carry a maximum potential sentence of 20 years in prison, but things didn't turn out to be severe.
+On June 22, 2020, Giovinco was sentenced to 4 years behind bars.

 Get the latest on organized crime and the Mafia at Gangsters Inc.'s news section.